vwhope/nexTrain/README.md

 # nexTrain
 Deployed Link: [nexTrain](https://vwhope.github.io/nexTrain/)

-### an example train timetable using Firebase and MomentJS
+### a train timetable using Firebase and Moment.js

+**Problems to Solve**
+* update train table based on current time
+* add user-entered trains to train table in real time
+* perform date/time math to calculate time fields, format time for display
+* update calculated time fields based on current time without page refresh

+**Solution**

+Use Firebase database to store user-input, but not calcuated time fields.
+Use timing events to update time fields every minute.
+Use moment.js functions to re-calculate time fields (next arrival time, minutes away) based on current time as well as format the date/time for display.

-**Skills demonstrated in project:**
+**Technical Skills demonstrated in project:**
-* inclusion and use of supplemental JavaScript library (Moment.js)
+* use of JavaScript library (Moment.js)
-  * experience with time/date math
+  * time/date math
-  * experience maintaining values based on current/changing time
+  * maintaini values based on current/changing time
-  * experience with time/date formats
+  * apply time/date formats
-* inclusion and use of persistent data storage using Firebase
+* persistent data storage using Firebase
-    * experience with database design, what to store/what not to store
+    * database considerations: what to store/what not to store
-    * linking to database
+    * link to database
-    * read/write/remove data in database
+    * read/write data
 * mobile responsive design

 **Goals of program:**